DPO DPO Israel

 Hours 24-72

-Formal notification to the Israeli Privacy Authority.
+Updating and completing the report to the Israeli Privacy Authority as the investigation progresses.
 Drafting messages for data subjects, management, customers, and media if required.
 Cross-department coordination.

 Hours 72-7 days